click on photo to go back...

 In "The Sardinian Affair" an episode of the TV adaptation of The Count of Monte Cristo, Carleton also appeared this time not as Edmond Dantes but as the tax collector D'Alba (ITC, TPA, Oct 12.
 1956).

-He did 26 episodes as Harry Steeger in The Court of Last Resort (Oct 4.
-1957 - Apr 11.1958).
+He was Harry Steeger in The Court of Last Resort (NBC, Oct 4.
+1957 - Apr 11.
+1958, min.
+23x).
 The TV series focuses on a group of seven lawyers dedicated to representing individuals who have been either wrongly accused or unfairly convicted.
 Each episode dramatizes different cases that the Court has investigated from its beginning to the current time.
 The real members frequently make appearances at the end of the show, where one of them reflects on the recently dramatized case.

 Carleton G. Young as George McKean in 'The Life and Legend of Wyatt Earp' Season 5 Ep 19 - A Murderer's Return (1960)Carleton as U.S. Army Capt.
 Rawlings in "Tales of Wells Fargo" (May 15.1961)